diffblue/gitlab/doc/architecture/blueprints/ci_data_decay/index.md

 ## Challenges

-There is more than two billion rows describing CI/CD builds in GitLab.com's database.
+There are more than two billion rows describing CI/CD builds in GitLab.com's database.
 This data represents a sizeable portion of the whole data stored in PostgreSQL database running on GitLab.com

-This volume contributes to a significant performance problems, development challenges and is often related to production incidents.
-It is very difficult to move this data around, what makes data migration challenging and prevents us from iterating on architectural initiatives that are supposed to help with sustaining the increase of demand on GitLab.com
+This volume contributes to significant performance problems, development challenges and is often related to production incidents.

 We also expect a [significant growth in the number of builds executed on GitLab.com](https://docs.gitlab.com/ee/architecture/blueprints/ci_scale/) in